cats112233333/for-a-multi/README.md

 # for-a-multi

 it is a multi search engine
+use yandex and google   and others
 ````````````````````````````````````````````````````````````````````````````
 |cat|